mobiletoly/moviex-backend/README.md

 To provide a very basic functionality I decided to build a relatively simple Moviex application that allows external clients to fetch for film descriptions and perform some basic queries.
 I try not to use any fancy libraries and use a very minimalistic approach with as smallest number of dependencies as possible.
-This README is structured as a tutorial way so please follow the flow.
+This README is structured as a tutorial so please follow the flow.
 Not only it explains a code structure, but also how to deploy your code to kubernetes.

 Here is a high level overview of what you can expect to see in this code.